|Father Abram J. Ryan|

 Feb.
-5, 1934 – Baseball Hall of Famer Hank Aaron was born at Possum Bend near Camden, Ala.
+5, 1934 – National Baseball Hall of Fame right fielder Hank Aaron was born at Possum Bend near Camden, Ala.
 He would go on to play for the Milwaukee-Atlanta Braves and the Milwaukee Brewers.
 He is best known for breaking Babe Ruth's legendary record of 714 homers.
 He was inducted into the Hall of Fame in 1982.

 Feb.
 5, 1943 - Alabama author Howell Raines was born in Birmingham, Ala.